toni-moreno/snmpcollector/README.md

 ./bin/snmpcollector
 ```

+This will create a default user with username *adm1* and password *adm1pass* (don't forget to change them!).

 ### Recompile backend on source change (only for developers)

 To rebuild on source change (requires that you executed godep restore)